-Making CoffeeCoffee may not be looked upon as a life saving potion.
-But if you have spent any extended time in the field, especially with Infantry units… You will quickly recognize the importance of the magic elixir that we call coffee.
-It won’t save your life but it will certainly add a bit of tranquility to the mission.
+Making CoffeeCoffee may not be looked upon as a life-saving potion.
+If you have spent any extended time in the field, especially with infantry units, you will quickly recognize the importance of the magic elixir that we call coffee.
+It won’t save your life, but it will certainly add a bit of tranquility to the mission.
 When it comes to emergency preparedness, we are never quite sure what will be thrown at us.
 Having multiple means to make coffee, while out in the field, can greatly enhance the morale of your family and/ or group.

 The shemagh makes a great filter or strainer when it comes to making a good cup of camp coffee.
 I realize that there are dyes and other harsh chemicals used in manufacturing a shemagh.
 But when I talk about this application, I do not recommend it for continual use.
-This is a great method in a pinch, when no other means of making coffee is available.
+This is a great method in a pinch when no other means of making coffee is available.
 Then again, with all the popularity of brewing coffee at home using chemical-laden pods; A shemagh certainly couldn’t be much worse for you.

 First AidPossessing first aid skills as well as first aid material is a must if you hope to ride out an emergency scenario.
-Having access to a trained medic of first responder may be an impossibility during a crisis.
+Having access to a trained medic of the first responder may be an impossibility during a crisis.
 You will need to rely on your group as well as yourself to provide any medical treatment during an emergency situation.
 Being able to fashion cravats and slings, while in the field, may be your only choice when it comes to saving a loved one’s life.

 By having a shemagh as part of your kit, you are adding a great first aid resource.
 A shemagh can be fashioned into cravats for splinting broken bones.
 It can also be used as a sling in order to immobilize fractures and dislocations.
 I have even seen shemaghs used as tourniquets when no other options were available.

 Due to the way that it is constructed, the shemagh allows air to flow through it so that you can maintain a level of comfort while using it as a filter.
-The shemagh makes a good protector against the weather in various scenarios including walking, on camel or horseback and even in open vehicles.
+The shemagh makes a good protector against the weather in various scenarios including walking, on camel or horseback, and even in open vehicles.

-On a recent trip to Europe I was able to utilize my shemagh as a sweat barrier.
+On a recent trip to Europe, I was able to utilize my shemagh as a sweat barrier.
 Instead of soaking my shirt with sweat, I hung the shemagh around my neck like a scarf.
 Not only did the shemagh soak up my sweat like a sponge, leaving my torso feeling dry, but it also came in handy for wiping the sweat a dirt off of my brow while on the trail.

-Neck CoolerThis use for the shemagh is practical for me but also happens to be my Pit Bull Bruno’s, favorite piece of gear.
+Neck CoolerThis use for the shemagh is practical for me but also happens to be my Pit Bull Bruno’s favorite piece of gear.
 While out in the field during the warmer months, both me and Bruno tend to overheat.
 We usually find a swimming hole along the trail but when time is a factor, extended breaks are kept at a minimum.
 The mission always has to come first.
 Luckily, this is where the shemagh shines as a means to cool both Bruno and me down.

 As a DisguiseDuring an emergency situation, you may want to keep your identity concealed.
-You will run into other groups… and at first, you will not know their true intentions.
-You may also have to perform certain tasks that you never would have imagined doing if it wasn’t a life saving scenario.
+You will run into other groups, and you will not know their true intentions at first.
+You may also have to perform certain tasks that you never would have imagined doing if it wasn’t a life-saving scenario.
 Either way, keeping your appearance and even intentions concealed, may be an option that will arise when the SHTF.

 The are many different ways to use the shemagh as a disguise.
 You may choose to wrap it around your head and face or you can just place it under your hat.
 When the sun sets, you can easily use it to break up your silhouette when you are in a spotter or sniper capacity.
 The shemagh has pores so you can usually affix shrubs, branches, leaves and other vegetation found in your immediate environment.
 Keep in mind that this may render your shemagh useless for future applications.